 Secondly, as evidenced by the prayer of this Pharisee, a consequence of the traditions was that the Jews judged each other harshly.
 As soon as Adam and Eve sinned, they began to accuse each other.
 Unless man is controlled by the grace of Christ, this is what human nature inevitably does.
 Since the Father “has given all judgment to the Son” (John 5:22), the person that tries to judge the motives of others is trying to do something which only the Son of God should do.

 Thirdly, people that are controlled by an accusing spirit are not satisfied with pointing out what they think is a defect in their brother.
 They would go further and compel their brother by force to comply with their ideas of what is right.
 This is what the Jews did in the days of Christ.
 Christ never compelled people; He draws people to Him with His love for them.
-A person that seeks to compel people by force thereby proves that he or she does not have the power of Christ, which is the power of love.
+A person that seeks to compel people by force thereby proves that he or she does not have the spirit of Christ, which is the power of love.

 Fourthly, the Jews developed the traditions because they believed that one must earn your salvation by your own effort.
-This means that you put you hope and trust in yourself.
-In contrast Paul argued that man is justified by “faith in Christ Jesus” (Gal.
+This means that you put your hope and trust in yourself.
+In contrast, Paul argued that man is justified by “faith in Christ Jesus” (Gal.
 2:16).
 This is faith and trust in God.
 This type of “faith” knows that we are unable to meet God’s infinite standards, and throws itself at His feet, trusting His mercy, like the tax collector in Christ’s story, who “was even unwilling to lift up his eyes to heaven, but was beating his breast, saying, ‘God, be merciful to me, the sinner!”
 (Luke 18:13).
 “This man went to his house justified” (Luke 18:14).

-To conclude, some say you will neglect the law if you go with the love stuff, but the truth is that you neglect the law by making it detailed and exacting.
+Some say you will neglect the law if you go with the love stuff, but the truth is that you neglect the law by making it detailed and exacting.

 Amos (c.
 750 BC), writing before the Babylonian exile, reported how Jews yearned for the end of the Sabbath so that they can continue to buy and sell.
 They stood at the gate of the city, waiting for the sun to set, saying: